dect-e/howto-dect/index.md

   *You can have one or multiple of these.*
 - **OMM** (Open Mobility Manager):
-  A piece of software (running as a permanent service) that accepts your configuration settings and coordinates communication across all *RFP*s.
+  A piece of software (running as a permanent service) that accepts your configuration settings, coordinates communication across all *RFP*s, and acts as the interface between SIP and DECT.
 The *OMM* has a web interface that allows you to configure most (but not all) settings.
   *You will usually have one instance of this, possibly with a second instance as fallback.
 You might use the web interface for the inital installation, and occasionally for administrative tasks afterwards.*